 In many cases, the cost of a semester abroad is the same as a semester at Pace

 A semester abroad can cost the same as – or less than! – a semester at Pace.
 When going abroad for a semester or year, you’ll pay (1) Pace tuition and fees, and (2) housing to an overseas institution (which can cost less than housing at Pace).
 All federal and state financial aid applies towards your study abroad.
 For some programs, 100% of Pace scholarships and grants applies; for others, up to $10,000 of Pace scholarships and grants per semester applies (for up to two semesters).
 Plus, there are lots of scholarships available.

 Combining strong academics and real-world experiences so that students are market-ready upon graduation, the Pace Path is a plan for success in the classroom and beyond.
 It’s what sets Pace University apart.
 Whether you participate on a faculty-led course abroad, or live and study like a local for a semester or year, you’ll gain experiential learning and insights that will propel you towards success.

 Be more competitive post-graduation

 Students with international experiences are more attractive in the job market.
-Study abroad positively impacts intercultural awareness; personal growth (increased self-confidence); academic performance; language learning; and professional development.
-By studying abroad, you’ll learn how to problem solve, train for international careers, develop a deeper global outlook and tolerance for ambiguity, and work with people with diverse backgrounds – paramount for today’s graduates.
+Study abroad positively impacts intercultural awareness and critical thinking; personal growth (increased self-confidence); academic performance; language learning; and professional development.
+By studying abroad, you’ll learn how to problem solve, train for international careers, develop a deeper global outlook and tolerance for ambiguity, and collaborate with people with diverse backgrounds – paramount for today’s graduates.
 It’s a resume and employability booster.

 Graduate on time

-Most Pace students who go abroad graduate on time or even earlier.
+Most Pace students who go abroad tend to graduate on time or even earlier.
 Nationally, study abroad participants have faster overall graduation rates too.

 Students who go abroad have higher GPAs than students who don't.
 Study abroad positively impacts student success (and can strengthen grad school applications).